embroider-build/embroider/rfc.0.md

 It is understood that all of these are legitimate things for Ember addons to do.
 Defining these capabilities within v2 packages will be done in followup RFCs.
 It is simply too much scope to cover in one RFC.

-Because we're hyper-focused on backward- and forward-compatibility, there is no harm in progressively converting some addons to v2 (which provides immediate benefits) while others need to stay as v1 until we offer the features they need.
+Because we're hyper-focused on backward- and forward-compatibility, there is no harm in progressively converting some addons to v2 (which provides immediate benefits in terms of build performance and reduced fragility under Embroider) while others need to stay as v1 until we offer the features they need.

-Splitting up into multiple RFCs also increases the likelihood that we can parallelize some of the effort.

 ## Package Public API Overview